bulletinopensource/pdi-xero/README.md

 ![Icon](pdi-xero-step/src/main/resources/net/bulletin/pdi/xero/step/resources/icon.svg)

-Se below for instructions on building and installing from source.
+See below for instructions on building and installing from source.

 ## Glossary